Skip to Page Content

 8. Type of additional analysis the requesting program will conduct, and data needed for that analysis.

-Criteria for Selecting Modules:
+Criteria for selecting modules:

 • Is the module necessary for collecting baseline data for development of a new program?

-• How much length (in terms of number of questions and time to ask them) will the questions add to the survey?
+• How much length (in terms of number of questions and time required to ask them) will the questions add to the survey?

 • What is the feasibility of collecting an adequate sample size for the desired use?

 • How will the data be used?
-Will the data be used effectively?

 Return to the main Delaware BRFSS page.